a-pavlov/jed2k/README.md

 * Completed KAD support including firewalled usage and buddy system.
 * Support publishing in KAD and responses to search requests

-## Building Maven/Gradle
+## Building Gradle
-Few dependencies in pom.xml - Mockito for unit tests and slf4j logging facade.

-1. clone project
+Maven build was removed.
+Gradle is only supported build system.

-2. cd jed2k && mvn package
+1. cd jed2k

-If you prefer Gradle - use gradle build on second step.
+2. open multi module Gradle project - settings.gradle

 ## Testing
-You can use simple console downloader class org.jed2k.Conn.
+You can use simple console downloader module "console".
 Before usage you have to set incoming directory as first parameter.
 Do not use double quotes in commands below - there are for mark parameters.
 Some commands(much more available - see in code):